DannyRukks/Sales-Data-Analysis/README.md

 - perform data cleaning of the dataset
 - Data Modelling
 - Analyze the dataset
-- Creating visuals and dashboard to uncover insights and trends that could informed business decisions.
+- Create visuals and dashboard to uncover insights and trends that could informed business decisions.
 - Provide recommendations
 # Tools used
 - Excel - Data Source and Inspection
 - Power BI - Creating Reports
 - Power Query - Data Cleaning and Data Analysis
-# Data Cleaning/preparation
+# Data Cleaning/Preparation
 The following tasks were performed in the data cleaning and preparation phase
 - Data loading and inspection
 - Handling missing and null values